marceljuenemann/angular-drag-and-drop-lists/README.md

 ## dnd-list directive

 Use the dnd-list attribute to make your list element a dropzone.
 Usually you will add a single li element as child with the ng-repeat directive.
 If you don't do that, we will not be able to position the dropped element correctly.
 If you want your list to be sortable, also add the dnd-draggable directive to your li element(s).
-Both the dnd-list and it's direct children must have position: relative CSS style, otherwise the positioning algorithm will not be able to determine the correct placeholder position in all browsers.

 **Attributes**
 * `dnd-list` Required attribute.
 The value has to be the array in which the data of the dropped element should be inserted.